 With a few exceptions, most Boston-area bicycle accidents are concentrated in Cambridge and Somerville.

 According to the Cambridge city website, approximately 9 percent of Cambridge residents bike to work.
 That number has been on the rise in the Boston metro area over the past several years amid efforts to ease traffic and support environmental initiatives.

 Unfortunately, bicyclists are still at risk, especially riding along Massachusetts Avenue in the region between Trowbridge Street and Columbia Street.
 Between 2005 and 2014, there were 306 bike-related accidents in this area, and about half of those accidents resulted in injury.

 Just east of Cambridge, in Somerville, thoroughfares that intersect Hampshire Street or Cambridge Street have high rates of accidents, as do intersections along Mass.
 Ave. from Everett Street to Milton Street.

 Dangerous Intersections for Pedestrians

 The most dangerous pedestrian intersections are in Chelsea, according to the MassDOT report, and are clustered around several streets intersecting Broadway from about Library Street to Tremont.
 Chelsea is the second-most densely populated city in Massachusetts, but it occupies the smallest municipal space.

 Cambridge also ranks high for pedestrian accidents, specifically on streets that intersect Mass.
 Ave. from about Hancock Street to Blanche Street.
 Cambridge has high foot traffic because of its proximity to Harvard University, M.I.T., popular museums, and other attractions.

 While it’s a good idea to exercise extra caution at these busy crossings, it’s also important to remember that accidents can happen at any intersection.
-If you were hurt or a family member was killed in an accident caused by another’s negligence, our attorneys are here to help.
+If you personal injury in Cambridge or a family member was killed in an accident caused by another’s negligence, our attorneys are here to help.